taogen-docs/technical-interview-questions/README.md

 Result

 ```
+Result:
 Parent Constructor...

 Son print...

-name=null   // When son print() execute by Polymorphism, but instance variales are not initialize and the Son contructor not execute.
+name=null

 Son Constructor...

+Reason:
+Why name=null ?
+When son print() execute by Polymorphism, but instance variales are not initialize and the Son contructor not execute.
 ```